davis-andy/Cpp/CIS 014 - C++ Programming/Assignment 4/README.md

 string deduplicate(string input)
 </pre>

-Your main() may look like the following, or anything you prefer to put in it as it is not graded:
+Your main() may look like the following, or anything you prefer to put in it:

 <pre>
 int main() {